A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Nazi dictator had been brought up in London?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Arnold Hiller thread.
+Alternate Historian and 1 other(s) like this article.

 In 1936,on this day Edward VIII invited British Prime Minister Arnold Hiller to Buckingham Palace and expressed his desire to marry Wallis Simpson when she became free to re-marry.